Employment & Industrial Relations

 WONG KEAT CHING is a partner in the Employment & Industrial Relations and Litigation practice groups.
 She holds a Bachelor of Arts in Law (Hons) from the University of Nottingham and the Certificate in Legal Practice (CLP).
 She was admitted as Advocate & Solicitor of the High Court of Malaya in 1998.

-Keat Ching is listed in Chambers Asia Pacific and the Asialaw Profiles under Labour and Employment.
-Keat Ching was part of the ZRp Industrial Relations team that won the Asian Legal Business (ALB) Labour & Employment Law Firm of the Year award in 2015 and 2017, and In-House Community Firm of the Year 2018 for Employment by Asian-mena Counsel.
+Keat Ching has been named as a Distinguished Practitioner 2020 by Asialaw Profiles, Dispute Resolution Star 2020 by Benchmark Litigation Asia Pacific and Leading Individual 2020 by Legal 500 Asia Pacific under Labour and Employment.
+Keat Ching was part of the ZRp Industrial Relations team that won the Asian Legal Business (ALB) Labour & Employment Law Firm of the Year award in 2015 and 2017, and In-House Community Firm of the Year 2017, 2018 and 2019 for Employment by Asian-mena Counsel.

 Keat Ching is an active litigator in the Malaysian Courts.
 She has appeared in the Federal Court to argue issues such as the High Court’s supervisory powers over Industrial Court decisions, dismissal of trade union officials, proportionality of punishment and gender discrimination in retirement age.
 She also handles contractual disputes in the civil courts.